vatsuvaksi/Electricity-Billing-System/README.md

 # Electricity-Billing-System

 ## This app is built for following purpose:-
-* For controlling authorized users login.
+* For controlling authorized users.
-* Maintaining users record.
+* Maintaining user records.
-* Paying elctricity bill from anywhere in a graphically manner.
+* Paying bill.
-* User Friendly.
-* For Implemention of SQLite in Java GUI.
 * This is a Mini-project developed using JavaFX, SQLite, And CSS

 ## Admin Have Following Access for this app:-